Free HDTV – Cutting the Cable and Satellite Cord

 Why are consumers cutting the cable and satellite cord?

 Cost is the primary reason.
 Many cable and satellite subscribers are feed-up with the on-going price increases of these services and are turning to other options like OTA free HD channels and streaming services using media devices.
-In fact, 19.3% of all US households with TVs in 2013 rely solely on “over the air” signals – up from 17.8% from the previous year.
-That’s over 22 million households.

 Ever thought about loosing your cable or satellite service due to acts beyond your control?
 It does happen; for example, satellite is prone to outages due to stormy weather conditions.
 Cable TV can also experience outages due to downed or faulty utility lines and etc. In the event you experience any of the above issues, you can use an antenna as a back-up to view OTA broadcast signals until your service is restored.
 And its very rare for broadcast signals to have trouble and go off the air.
 So in my opinion even if you don’t want to get rid of cable or satellite, having an antenna for back-up is a good idea.